MrGIHAN/Quick-Task-Manager/README.md

 ### Others

-* LocalStorage for storing userId
+* LocalStorage for storing the userId

 ## 📁 Project Structure